Digital image: Image viewing

-Image viewer software displays images.
-Web browsers can display standard internet image formats including JPEG, GIF and PNG.
+Image viewer software displayed on images.
+Web browsers can display standard internet images formats including JPEG, GIF and PNG.
 Some can show SVG format which is a standard W3C format.
 In the past, when the Internet was still slow, it was common to provide "preview" images that would load and appear on the website before being replaced by the main image (to give at preliminary impression).
 Now Internet is fast enough and this preview image is seldom used.

-Some scientific images can be very large (for instance, the 46 gigapixel size image of the Milky Way, about 194 Gb in size).
+Some scientific images can be very large (for instance, the 46 gigapixel size image of the Milky Way, about 194 GB in size).
 Such images are difficult to download and are usually browsed online through more complex web interfaces.

 Some viewers offer a slideshow utility to display a sequence of images.

 History

 Early digital fax machines such as the Bartlane cable picture transmission system preceded digital cameras and computers by decades.
 The first picture to be scanned, stored, and recreated in digital pixels was displayed on the Standards Eastern Automatic Computer (SEAC) at NIST.
 The advancement of digital imagery continued in the early 1960s, alongside development of the space program and in medical research.
 Projects at the Jet Propulsion Laboratory, MIT, Bell Labs and the University of Maryland, among others, used digital images to advance satellite imagery, wirephoto standards conversion, medical imaging, videophone technology, character recognition, and photo enhancement.

 Rapid advances in digital imaging began with the introduction of MOS integrated circuits in the 1960s and microprocessors in the early 1970s, alongside progress in related computer memory storage, display technologies, and data compression algorithms.

 The invention of computerized axial tomography (CAT scanning), using x-rays to produce a digital image of a "slice" through a three-dimensional object, was of great importance to medical diagnostics.
 As well as origination of digital images, digitization of analog images allowed the enhancement and restoration of archaeological artifacts and began to be used in fields as diverse as nuclear medicine, astronomy, law enforcement, defence and industry.

 Advances in microprocessor technology paved the way for the development and marketing of charge-coupled devices (CCDs) for use in a wide range of image capture devices and gradually displaced the use of analog film and tape in photography and videography towards the end of the 20th century.
 The computing power necessary to process digital image capture also allowed computer-generated digital images to achieve a level of refinement close to photorealism.